WonChung/Consumerism/README.md

  the web based game provides.
 We successfully have a game that does not break or have a bunch of memory leaks with the MetaBalls.
 As long as we get a decent understanding of MetaBalls, we are quite content.

+ # Acknowledgments
+ This program was for a computer science class taught by Andrew Danner at Swarthmore College.